AdaCore/spark2014/lrm/source/packages.rst

 package may also be part of the implementation of the given state abstraction of the outer package.

-The *hidden* state of a package (roughly speaking, all variables declared within the the ``private_part`` or body of the package but not within a more nested subprogram body or ``block_statement``; state declared in private descendants is also included) may be represented by one or more state abstractions, with each pair of state abstractions representing disjoint sets of hidden variables.
+The *hidden* state of a package may be represented by one or more state abstractions, with each pair of state abstractions representing disjoint sets of hidden variables.